bitrepository/reference/bitrepository-client/README.md

 Besides the dependency information, usage of the client requires the following:
   * RepositorySettings.xml - Settings file describing the repository
-  * ReferenceSettings.xml - Settings file with client specific settings
+  * ReferenceSettings.xml - Settings file with reference client specific settings
   * Client certificate - X509 certificate and key for the client, unencrypted PEM formatted

 The two files RepositorySettings.xml and ReferenceSettings.xml are expected to be located in the same directory